ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 18.2.2 ***
-- HAL: Fixed wrong number of endpoints for STM32F412/413 (bug #978).
-- RT:  Fixed chEvtGetAndClearFlags(...) does not mask events (bug #977).
 - NEW: Added analog watchdog functionality to STM32 ADCv2 driver.
 - NEW: Added a termination check to the shell.
 - NEW: Updated CMSIS to version 5.3.0.